kumar56satyam/Fintech_risk_analysis.sql/Queries.md

 | Paid Off | $1,024,349.35 | $1,024,349.35 | 100.00% |
 | Defaulted | $1,346,257.06 | $107,650.00 | 8.00% |

-### Key Insights

-- **Paid Off loans** achieved full principal recovery with a recovery ratio of **100%**.
-- **Current loans** also show a recovery ratio of **100%**, indicating all outstanding principal has been recovered in the current dataset.
-- **Defaulted loans** recovered only **8%** of the disbursed principal, highlighting a significant source of credit loss.
-- The portfolio's recovery performance is highly dependent on reducing default rates and improving collections on delinquent accounts.

 ## 📊 Q6: Average Underwriting Credit Score Across Customer Base